rishavk99/Image-replacer/README.md

 A chrome extension which replaces all images on the tab with a given image.

 How to Install:
-* Clone the Image-repacer repository
+* Clone the Image-replacer repository
 * Open chrome and select extensions from the tools menu and enable developer mode
 * Click on load unpacked in the extensions page
 * Select the repo folder